Michael Prout: Athletic career

-In 2002 Prout won first place in all swimming competitions at National Disability Championships, held at Federal Way, Washington.
-The next year he won first place for the 100, 200, and 400 metre freestyle swims at Canadian Open Swim, Edmonton, Alberta, Canada.
+In 2002 Prout won first place in all swimming competitions at the National Disability Championships, held at Federal Way, Washington.
+The next year he won first place for the 100, 200, and 400 metre freestyle swims at the Canadian Open Swim, in Edmonton, Alberta, Canada.
 In 2004 Prout participated in the Paralympic Games in Athens, Greece where he won two medals, one of which was gold.
 In 2005 he won a gold medal for 400m freestyle, which was held at U.S. Paralympics Open Swimming Championships in Minneapolis, Minnesota.

 In 2006 he got fourth place three times in a row at the 2006 IPC Swimming World Championships, but next year, won eight medals at Parapan American Games.
 In 2007 Prout won four gold for 100 m backstroke, the same for freestyle, 200 m individual medley and 400 metre freestyle.
 The same year he also won three silver medals for 50 metre freestyle, 100 m butterfly, and 400 metre freestyle relay.
 The same year he won a bronze medal for 400 m medley relay at Parapan American Games, at Rio de Janeiro, Brazil.
 In 2008 he led an American record for 200 metre freestyle at Can-Am Championships which was held at Victoria, British Columbia.
 Three years later he won another gold medal for 100 metre backstroke, a silver for 400 metre, and bronze for 200 metre individual medley.

 He worked for Colorado Springs Olympic Training Center where in 2012 he met with former US President Barack Obama.
 He now coaches the Simmons University Swim and Dive team.